SilverTongue1729/C-CPP-Snippets/README.md

 To disable a snippet type 'disabled': true

 I shall keep adding more snippets as I keep getting ideas.
- Other than these, I highly recommend checking out Atom's default snippets from the language-c package, or https://github.com/textmate/c.tmbundle
+ You could also check out Atom's default snippets from the language-c package, or https://github.com/textmate/c.tmbundle

 Hope you find my snippets useful!
 Modify your snippets as per your need, and feel free to send suggestions.